 15.2 The authorised officer unique identifier remains the property of the Commonwealth of Australia, represented by the department, at all times.

 15.3 The relevant line area will organise the issue of the appropriate identification.
 Refer to clause 5.3.

 15.4 An authorised officer will be issued with a unique identifier which must be readily available upon the department’s request.

 15.5 An authorised officer must not have more than one authorised officer unique identifier at any one time.

 15.6 Where an authorised officer’s duties have ceased, the authorised officer must forthwith return the unique identifier to the Secretary or a person nominated by the Secretary.

-15.7 Authorised officers are required to wear a uniform as prescribed in the Authorised Officer Deed of Obligations and provided by their employer.
+15.7 Authorised officers are required to wear a uniform as prescribed below and provided by their employer.